Jump to the content of the page

 The ZwickRoell test fixture for ISO 12189 testing contains all compression dies, test blocks and springs with the required spring stiffness and is therefore immediately ready for use.

-All the test fixtures are made of stainless steel so that in addition to testing at ambient temperature, testing under physiological (in vivo) conditions is also possible with use of the ZwickRoell temperature-controlled bath.
+All the test fixtures are made of stainless steel so that in addition to testing at ambient temperature, testing under physiological (in vitro) conditions is also possible with use of the ZwickRoell temperature-controlled bath.

 Related testing machines